reubenmiller/nodered-demo/README.md

 This is your project's README.md file.
 It helps users understand what your project does, how to use it and anything else they may need to know.

+The project shows a simple example how to interface with the thin-edge.io interface.